jeanhoyos/frogs_robot_module/README.md

 ```
-docker run --name="*" -it -v **:/home/ros --env="DISPLAY" --env="QT_X11_NO_MITSHM=1" --volume="/tmp/.X11-unix:/tmp/.X11-unix:rw" *** bash
+docker run -it -v **:/home/ros --env="DISPLAY" --env="QT_X11_NO_MITSHM=1" --volume="/tmp/.X11-unix:/tmp/.X11-unix:rw" *** bash
 ```

 You should now be inside a container where ROS kinetic is configured.
 If you have properly configured the ** path, you should see the folder of your local repository (type 'ls' to check).

-TODO: You can stop and start an container using the --name you have selected
+Additionally you can add a --name tag in order to give a name to your container.
+You can stop and start an container using the --name you have selected

 ## Modify the template to match your need

-The first step is to adapt the module name ("module_robot_arm") to match your own module.
-There are 2 folders with this name that need to be changed
-In addition, change your python file name (robot_arm_action_server) to match your module functionality After having changed the module names and file name you need to update the CMakeLists.txt as well as the package.xml
+After having changed the module names and file name you need to update the CMakeLists.txt as well as the package.xml Navigate inside your renamed module folder and open the CMakeLists.txt

 In the CMakeLists.txt file: